PayneLab/cptac/devdocs/00_why_we_did_what_we_done.md

 *   Ovarian cancer (OV)
 *   Pancreatic ductal adenocarcinoma (PDAC)

 This list will continue to grow as the consortium generates more datasets.
 All of these data files would be too much for a user to download all at once when they install the package; additionally, PyPI limits the size of our package to 60 MB.
 So, instead of storing the data files as part of the package, we store them remotely, and provide a function in cptac, cptac.download, for downloading the dataset files that the user wants to work with.
-Currently, the files are stored on Sam's Box drive.
+The files are stored on [Zenodo.org] (https://zenodo.org/record/7897498).

 Once a user has downloaded the data source files for their desired dataset, they can use cptac to access and work with that data in a Python interpreter or script.
 We chose to have users interface with each dataset through a Python class representing that dataset.
 Each dataset class reads and parses the dataset's files into dataframes when it's initialized, stores the dataframes in a private dictionary, and provides "get" methods to allow the user to access the dataframes.
 It also provides functions that handle complex joining between different dataframes.